1. Take a 3 Day 2 Night Cruise in Halong Bay - top thing to do in Vietnam

 2. Wander the canals of Hoi An Ancient Town

-Once a major economic trading post in South East Asia during the 16th and 17th centuries, the ancient town of Hoi An is a living museum highlighting a unique blend of Eastern and Western architecture.
+Once a major economic trading post in South East Asia during the 16th and 17th centuries, the town of Hoi An is a living museum highlighting a unique blend of Eastern and Western architecture.
 With Chinese temples, pagodas, wooden shop houses, brightly colored French colonial houses, old canals, and a Japanese bridge, Hoi An has been very successful in preserving and restoring its enchanting beginnings.
 In the evening, the riverside is lit up by quaint lanterns, making it an atmospheric and picturesque spot.
+Visiting Hoi An is surely one of the most intertesting things to do in Vietnam.

 North Vietnam possesses some of the most dramatic and exquisite scenery in the whole of Indochina.
 The towering mountain peaks, deep gorges, lush valleys, raging rivers, and terraced rice fields all come together to form a picture of rugged, natural beauty.
 Trekking in North Vietnam is an excellent way to experience first-hand the ethnic minority cultures and festivals unique to the region.